National Trust – our answer to help care for and protect the land and buildings that help give Great Britain its

 A pinnacle of English history, Corfe Castle stands atop a vast hill overlooking the surrounding countryside.
 With 1000-year-old ruins found here, it’s a history buff’s dream!

-As mentioned before, National Trust are big advocates in bringing history to life, so expect to see live reenactments of wars taking place in the fortresses’ grounds, making this a huge hit with both adults and children.
+As mentioned before, National Trust are big advocates in bringing history to life, so expect to see live reenactments of wars taking place in the fortresses’ grounds, making this a huge hit with both adults and children alike.

 4. Avebury, Wiltshire

-There’s loads to see at Avebury, from the traditional manor, to an archaeological museum, quaint English village and interesting stone circle akin to what you’ll find at the Stonehenge.
+There’s loads to see at Avebury – from the traditional manor, to an archaeological museum, quaint English village and interesting stone circle akin to what you’ll find at Stonehenge.

 Avebury Stone Circle is actually a World Heritage Site and dates back over 4,000 years!

 Anyone can see the stone circle for free – yes, even if you’re not a National Trust member.
-But if you want to explore the manor house, then there is a fee for non-members.
+But if you want to explore the manor house, then there’s a fee for non-members.
 The archaeology museum is free for English Heritage members, which is a different group from the National Trust.

 If you’ve never been, I’d recommend you have a look at everything here as it’s all super fascinating!

-And if you’re visiting in December, it’s going to be extra special for you with the house decorated with Christmas decorations and festive events happening in the grounds.
+And if you’re visiting in December, it’s going to be extra special for you as the house is decorated with Christmas decor, while festive events happen within the grounds.

 5. Tyntesfield, North Somerset

 Found on the outskirts of Bristol, Tyntesfield is a great place to come to for history, luxury and beautiful gardens.

 The house really is exquisite with its Victorian Gothic Revival style – it almost feels like you’ve stumbled across an old vampire’s lair or something.
 And their Victorian Christmas event is also pretty special!

 6. Chastleton House, Oxfordshire